 But that still begs the question – why did the insurance company deny your claim?
 What are some of the common reasons for an insurer to deny your claim?
-What can you do in the future to avoid having your auto insurance claim get denied?
+What can you do in the future to avoid having your auto insurance claim denied?
 Is there anything you can do to get your denied claim eventually approved?
 Today, we’re explaining everything you need to know about how and why insurers deny auto insurance claims.

 Top 3 Most Common Reasons Why Auto Insurance Companies Deny a Claim

 Your claim can be denied for thousands of different reasons.
 However, there are certain common reasons why car insurance claims can be denied, including:

 You might assume your car insurance policy covers everything.
 Unfortunately, that’s rarely the case.
 Car insurance policies are filled with exclusions.
 You might not be covered under certain conditions, for example.
 Or, your policy might not cover things like hail damage, vandalism, or theft – especially if you don’t have comprehensive coverage.
 Read your policy to make sure you understand what is and isn’t covered.

 Your Policy Lapsed

 Car insurance companies will likely deny your claim if your policy has lapsed.
 They may also deny your claim if the other driver’s insurance policy was inactive at the time of the collision.
 In this situation, you would need to rely on uninsured motorist coverage.
 A lapsed policy can occur when you forget to make a payment or fail to renew your policy.

 Failure to Notify Your Insurer Promptly

 Ideally, you’ll notify your insurance company within hours of your incident.
 Your auto insurance policy will dictate how quickly an accident needs to be reported in order to be covered.
 If you fail to report an accident in a timely manner based on the terms of your policy, then your claim may be denied.